binkley/kotlin-rational/README.md

 (ratio, fraction) classes for Kotlin, that is ℚ, akin to `BigInteger` (ℤ) and `BigDecimal` (ℝ) in the JDK.

+*DISCLAIMER*
-*DISCLAIMER* This code has not been vetted by a numerical analyst in the ways that the JDK's `BigDecimal` or `BigDecimal` have been.
+This code has not been vetted by a numerical analyst in the ways that the JDK's `BigDecimal` or `BigDecimal` have been.
 For example, `sqrt` behaves poorly for extrema.
 It is a pleasure project, not a reviewed library.

 The build is obsessive.
-The author uses this library to try better ways for building locally, and building in CI with GitHub: the goal of the build is to discover issues before they impact others; the goal of the code is to represent rationals on the JVM in a sensible fashion.
+The author uses this library to explore better ways for building locally, and building in CI with GitHub: the goal of the build is to discover issues before they impact others; the goal of the code is to represent rationals on the JVM in a sensible fashion.

 The library has two main forms of expressing rational numbers on the JDK, `FixedBigRational` and `FloatingBigRational`, providing finite and pseudo-IEEE 754 versions, respectively.

 This code is a "finger exercise", trying out Kotlin operator overloading and extension methods, and writing clean, clear, concise Kotlin.
 (If you find the Kotlin API unclear, please file a PR.
 What is clear to the author may not be clear to others.)
 It also explores the impact of `NaN` as a value for `FloatingBigRational` (`FixedBigRational` treats these circumstances by raising exceptions).
-In general, this code prefers expressiveness to performance.
+This code prefers readability and expressiveness to performance.

 A secondary goal is to model the Kotlin standard library, and Java's `BigDecimal` and `BigInteger` types, as well as `Number` (an implementation